EvolveWork/EvolveWork-hugo/content/evolve/index.md

 + High-speed wireless via a fiber connection via Internet Colorado.
 100 Mbs/s both ways, and we can increase the speed when it becomes necessary.
 So far everyone is happy with the speed.
-They are currently upgrading the system so it is more resilient against outages.
+The system has been upgraded to make it more resilient against outages.
 + Memberships include 24/7 access via electronic locks connected to your smart phone.
 + For security and safety, the space has recorded video surveilance.